 Once upon a time, there was a country that drank tea.
 The country and its countrymen were happy sipping this sugar-laden beverage until one Baba Budan Giri decided to give Coffee to his country, and thus began the coffee journey of India.
 It’s being said that Baba Budan Giri brought Coffee seeds to India and planted those in Chikmagalur.

 Situated in the foothills of Western Ghats, the place has a cool climate, apt for Coffee plantation.
-Apart from the scenic beauty, winding roads and crispy air, Chikmagalur houses the highest peak of Karnataka- Mullayangiri.
+Apart from the scenic beauty that it is, winding roads that it’s got and crispy air that exists there, Chikmagalur houses the highest peak of Karnataka- Mullayangiri.

 Trek to Mullayangiri: